ziskind1/nativescripting_site1/data/posts/hands-on-ui-course-launch/hands-on-ui-course-launch.md

 <br><br>

-This course, [that can be found here on NativeScripting](https://nativescripting.com/course/nativescript-hands-on-ui), launches on May 11, 2018 with all the lessons available immediately, and will be priced at $49.
-Until then, this course is in pre-launch mode for those who want to take advantage of a **discounted pre-launch price of $19**.
-That’s more than **60% off** for a single user license.
+This course, [that can be found here on NativeScripting](https://nativescripting.com/course/nativescript-hands-on-ui), launches on May 11, 2018 with all the lessons available immediately.
 <br><br>

-Also, only until May 11, anyone who purchases the [NativeScript with Angular Pro](https://nativescripting.com/course/nativescript-with-angular-pro) course gets the the Hands-on UI course for free, as a thanks for your early support.
+For a short time after launch, anyone who purchases any of the [bundles](https://nativescripting.com/) gets the the Hands-on UI course for free.
 <br><br>

 So go grab it while it's hot.